loncarales/loncar.net/README.md

 * Checkout: Checkout repository with additional submodules (Hugo theme)
 * Build: Set up and run Hugo to build the static site from the source.
-* Deploy: Sync the built site to the AWS S3 bucket using the Python [S3cmd](https://github.com/s3tools/s3cmd) CLI tool.
-The command used is `s3cmd sync --acl-public --recursive --delete-removed public/ s3://loncar.net` This command makes the uploaded files public (--acl-public) and recursively uploads all files within the public/ directory.
+* Deploy: Sync the built site to an AWS S3 bucket using the AWS CLI (recommended for use in CI/CD pipelines).
+This approach ensures proper MIME types, caching headers, and public-read access.

 The workflow is triggered on pushes to the main branch or pull request events, ensuring the live site is always up-to-date with the latest changes.